 Figure out how long it takes you to finish certain tasks so you know what you can get done with that spare time.
 I know it takes me less than 10 minutes to make graphics for one blog post, so that’s a super easy one to whip out when I’ve got a spare few minutes!Productivity is about doing what you can with the time you have.
 You’ve got this, side-hustlers!
 Click To Tweet

-My blog and business to-do list is usually pretty ambitious.
 I have a lot of free time in my evenings and weekends, but sometimes I just can’t get to everything.
 When that happens, it’s important to know what the absolute priorities are.

 When busy weeks pop up and I don’t have much time for blogging, I stick to the absolute baseline tasks.
-For me that is my two weekly blog posts, sharing those blog posts on social media, and sending my weekly Saturday email.
+For me that is my weekly blog post, sharing those blog posts on social media, and sending my weekly Saturday email.
 For me, the most important thing is that my readers have new content to read when they check in, so that comes before other projects.

 Know When You’re Most Productive